494: No Such Thing As A Human Wind Turbine

 I just love it.

-I didn't fully read it, so I wasn't prepared to talk about it tonight.
+it's a technology.
+I didn't fully read, so I wasn't prepared to talk about it.

-also dad sorry i can power myself at night already
+also dan sorry i can power myself at night already

 i don't need the harnessed energy of my arm swing from the day what do you mean we can power ourselves at night well it might charge your phone when you're asleep exactly all that arm movement no no but you're generating because okay look we're different i need

-but you do get i've read about um there's been some gyms where they attach the treadmills to the lights and they get the lights going by people going on the treadmills all day.
+but you do get.
+I've read about there's been some gyms where they attach the treadmills to the lights and they get the lights going by people going on the treadmills on the other side.

 Okay.